newtonne/ansible-role-backup/README.md

 ```
 backup_verbosity: 0
 ```
 The verbosity with which to run `borgmatic`.
-See [borgmatic readme - verbosity](https://github.com/witten/borgmatic#verbosity).
+See [borgmatic command-line reference](https://torsion.org/borgmatic/docs/reference/command-line/).

 ```
 backup_user: root